MicrosoftDocs/fabric-docs/docs/get-started/workspace-identity.md

 ## How to use workspace identity

  Shortcuts in a workspace that has a workspace identity can be used for trusted service access.
-See [Trusted workspace access](../security/security-trusted-workspace-access.md) for more information.
+For more information, see [trusted workspace access](../security/security-trusted-workspace-access.md).

-## Security, administration and governance of the workspace identity
+## Security, administration, and governance of the workspace identity

 The following sections describe who can use the workspace identity, and how you can monitor it in Microsoft Purview  and Azure.